AI-DM-Foundry/AI-Combat-Assistant-Pf2e/README.md

 For PCs, click **AI Notes** on their sheet to define behavior that is always applied—great for describing combat roles or special tactics.

 ![Permanent AI notes](media/permanent-notes.png)

 ---

+## 🛠️ Troubleshooting

+- **Errors with Local LLMs:** If you encounter errors, especially when using local LLMs (e.g., via LM Studio), first check that your model's **context window** meets the minimum requirement (see Requirements section).
+Errors might currently only be visible in your browser's **developer console (F12)**.
+Improved error logging to a file is being considered for future updates.

+---